 How to register to vote and election information

-Smart Voter: Key in your address and zip code, see the contests on your ballot.
+: Key in your address and zip code, see the contests on your ballot.
 Then click away and find information on candidates and ballot measures -- from the League and other nonpartisan sources.
+You may link to Maplight's information on State and California Congressional campaign expenses.
 Archives of past elections available with election results.
-Go to Smart Voter.
+Go to Voter's Edge

 WHO IS ELIGIBLE TO VOTE

 You must be registered by 15 days before voting in an election.

 You are eligible to vote in California if on the day of the election you are:

 - At least 18 years of age by election day.
 Seventeen-year-olds who meet eligibility requirements can register to vote if they will turn 18 on or before the next election.

 - A citizen of the United States & a California resident.

 - You must be registered to vote on or before 15 days prior to the election.